 If you are under 18 and are considering whether an abortion is right for you, it is best to discuss your pregnancy and options with your parents.
 If you are not sure you can do this on your own, your doctor can do it with you.

-You can call the Sexual Health Helpline at (877) MA-SEX-ED or (877) 627-3933 for help, or you can also call the Planned Parenthood Counselling and Referral Hotline at 1-800-258-4448.
+You can call the Planned Parenthood Counseling and Referral Hotline at 1-800-258-4448, Option 3.
 If you decide that you really can’t talk to your parents, these places will help you consider all your options.
 If you decide you want to get the approval for an abortion from a judge, they will provide you with a free lawyer who will help you.
 These hearings are scheduled quickly and are kept completely confidential.